 School records can even help a case in which the chief impairments are psychological:

 Records showing that your cognitive or psychological problems have been lifelong can help support your diagnosis.
-For some conditions, such as mental retardation (an IQ of 70 or below, according to Social Security), you have to be able to prove that you had the impairment before age 22.
+For some conditions, such as intellectual disorder (which can be met by showing an IQ of 70 or below, according to Social Security), you have to be able to prove that you had the impairment before age 22.
 (Read about a case where school records could help a claimant many years later.)

-On the other hand, for some disabilities, such as traumatic brain injury or organic brain dysfunction, having old school records and IQ tests are required to show that your IQ has decreased as a result of your injury or illness.
+On the other hand, for some disabilities, such as traumatic brain injury or neurocognitive disorder, having old school records and IQ tests are required to show that your IQ has decreased as a result of your injury or illness.

 Secondly, among the various types of factors that the Social Security Administration takes into consideration when determining whether someone is eligible for disability is one's level of education.
 In some cases, a low level of education can actually mean that the applicant should be granted benefits through a medical-vocational allowance.
 This is true whether you're filing a claim for physical disability or mental/emotional disability.
 Having a low level of education combined with being over 50 can mean that you won't be expected to learn a new, less demanding job if you can't do your prior job.